microsoft/industry/retail/solutions/flexibleFulfillment/iom/README.md

 ### Deploy Power Platform Environment and D365 IOM

 IOM is a D365 SaaS application which is deployed on Power Platform.
-As a prerequisite, we will first deploy [North Star Architecture for Power Platform](https://github.com/microsoft/industry/tree/main/foundations/powerPlatform/referenceImplementation#what-is-north-star-architecture-reference-implementation).
+As a prerequisite, we will first deploy [Power Platform Landing Zones](https://github.com/microsoft/industry/tree/main/foundations/powerPlatform/referenceImplementation#what-is-north-star-architecture-reference-implementation).
 This will provide the foundations to deploy one or more `Environments` where D365 IOM application can be deployed.

 1. Access the IOM app from Power Platform Admin Center.
 The link is published under Environments tab in [Power Platform Admin Center](https://admin.powerplatform.microsoft.com/).
 2. Create a new environment.
 You can enter your own details for Name and Purpose fields.
 As a best practice, we recommend naming the instance of IOM to include environment; location; and business unit using the instance.